-Hormonal effects, such as joint laxity, can be present up to 16 weeks postpartum.
-It is recommended to gradually progress into higher impact activities such as running no less than six weeks postpartum.
+Hormonal effects, such as joint laxity, can be present up to 16 weeks postpartum (longer if you are nursing).
+It is recommended to gradually progress into higher impact activities such as running NO LESS than twelve weeks postpartum.
 Listen to your body while exercising.
 If what you are doing doesn’t feel good, avoid pushing through it.
 “No pain, no gain” is NOT applicable to a post-baby body.

 Body Realignment & Posture

 During pregnancy, your center of gravity shifts forward deepening the “S” curve in your spine.
 Your goal is to gradually return the spine to its pre-pregnancy alignment, which helps to prevent future back pain and injuries.
 Being conscience of your posture, and adding gentle back stretches and exercises to your exercise program will help facilitate body alignment.

 Diastasis may occur during pregnancy or during delivery.
 It is a condition in which the two large parallel bands of muscles that meet in the middle of the abdomen separate.
 It doesn’t hurt, and you may not even be aware that it exists.
 It’s important to check, a separation may lead to increased low back pain, pelvic instability, urinary leakage, or reduced functional strength of the abdominal wall.
 There are specific exercises that can be prescribed to help mend the separation.